-Services that are covered for you What you must pay when you get these services Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
-See Chapter 6 for more information about coverage and applicable cost-sharing.
+Services that are covered for you What you must pay when you get these services Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
+See Chapter 6 for more information about coverage and applicable cost-sharing. other Medicare-covered immunizations.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney- \$0 copayment or \$1,625 copayment for each Medicare- covered hospital stay for unlimited days each time you are admitted. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Covered services include, but are not limited to: Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy \$0 copayment or \$2,000 copayment for each Medicare-covered hospital stay for unlimited days each time you are admitted.
+You pay these amounts until you reach the out-of-pocket maximum.
 If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
 Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
-A transfer to a separate facility type (such as an Inpatient Rehabilitation
+A transfer to a